chapel-lang/chapel/doc/release/README.multilocale.rst

            export CHPL_LAUNCHER=slurm-gasnetrun_ibv

-         See README.launcher for other options available, such as setting the time limit or selecting the type of node.
+         See :ref:`readme-launcher` for other options available, such as setting the time limit or selecting the type of node.